jony255/libSSD1306/README.md

 3. The glue code must be compiled with the library and violates the [open-closed principle](https://en.wikipedia.org/wiki/Open-closed_principle).
-   I could [weakly](https://en.wikipedia.org/wiki/Weak_symbol) define the functions to get around this, but that requires a compiler attribute which is not supported by standard C.
+   I could declare the functions as [weak symbols](https://en.wikipedia.org/wiki/Weak_symbol) to get around this, but that requires a compiler attribute which is not supported by standard C.

-<a id="option_2_run_time"></a>
+<a id="option_2_users_application"></a>
-### Option #2 - configuration done at run-time
+### Option #2 - configuration done by the user's application

-I will declare a struct whose fields consist of pointers to functions that are exactly the same as the stubs I would have declared in the header file from Option 1.
-The user must then pass a pointer to this struct to all of the functions in the library.
+The library's header file would declare a struct whose fields would be function pointers to the platform dependent I/O. The user would then pass a pointer to this struct to the library's functions.

-<a id="option_2_run_time_pros"></a>
+<a id="option_2_users_application_pros"></a>
 #### Pros

-1. The user can change how the mcu can communicate with the `SSD1306` at run-time.
+1. The user can change how the mcu can communicate with the `SSD1306` within their own code.

+2. The user could choose to switch which functions are used to communicate with the `SSD1306`.

-2. Can be compiled into a static library, separate from the glue code, then linked with the user's main application.
+2. `libSSD1306` can be compiled into a static library, separate from the glue code, then linked with the user's main application.
 As a result, this follows the [open-closed principle](https://en.wikipedia.org/wiki/Open-closed_principle).

-<a id="option_2_run_time_cons"></a>
+<a id="option_2_users_application_cons"></a>
 #### Cons

-1. Some of the esoteric compilers haven't implemented function pointers.
-   However, as mentioned in the prerequisites, a `c99` compliant compiler is required.

-2. The compiler may not inline calls to the functions as a result of using function pointers.
+1. The compiler may not inline calls to the functions as a result of using function pointers.
 However, these functions aren't meant to be doing much anyway so it may not matter too much. `const`'ing the struct or some of the fields of the struct may fix the inlining issue.